digumx/ProjectReticle/DevDocs/ShifFilespec.md

 ### Section TexLists:

-List of texture uniform names, seperated by semicolons.
+List of texture uniform names, in double quotes (`""`), seperated by semicolons.

+### Section Code:

+Specification for code files.

+ -  Name `VertexShader`.
+String.
+Path relative to .shif file to vertex shader code in .shdr files.
+Must be specified.
+ -  Name `FragmentShader`.
+String.
+Path relative to .shif to fragment shader code in .shdr files.
+Must be specified.